 How would you describe your agency’s structure?

-We are a fairly small agency of 65 between our two offices.
 Our group is basically divided into two groups, administrative/operational roles and production roles.
 The production includes account managers, project managers, designers, writers, content creators (i.e. photographer and videographers) and developers.

 What is your company most proud of?